 He is a founding member of the Trio di Parma (1990), has performed at major venues such as Wigmore Hall and Carnegie Hall, collaborating with artists like Bruno Giuranna and appearing as a soloist under conductors including Hubert Soudant.
 He is currently the professor in charge of the exclusive chamber music specialization course at the world-renowned Accademia Nazionale di Santa Cecilia.

 Principal Clarinetist of the Bergen Philharmonic Orchestra and former principal clarinetist of the Malmö Symphony Orchestra, collaborating with leading European ensembles.
-He performs as a soloist with orchestras such as La Toscanini and he teaches masterclasses in Italy and Scandinavia.
+He performs as a soloist with orchestras such as La Toscanini, Malmö Symphony Orchestra, or Orchestra del Teatro Massimo Bellini in Catania and he teaches masterclasses in Italy and Scandinavia.